Atheism in the African diaspora: LGBT black atheists

 Black atheists who identify as LGBT report that they have faced a large amount of "hate" coming from the "black community itself."
 This may be due to the large sense of religiosity or other factors, according to The Huffington Post.
 Some criticize the lack of response some black churches have had with the current social issues black communities are facing.
 For example, gay acceptance is traditionally lower in black churches, as they tend to be more conservative.
 Many black churches openly oppose homosexuality, or they are completely silent on the matter.
 Some feel that strict church beliefs interfere with greater social issues affecting black communities.
 Many black churches have been slow to react to the HIV/AIDS issues affecting black communities.
 And some say that by stigmatizing homosexuality and HIV/AIDS, it could be making the issue worse for the communities affected.
 These critics think that since the black church is an integral part of many black communities, the church should be one of the leaders in affecting social justice and change.
 These and other factors can drive people away from the church and religion.

 De-stigmatizing atheism

 While many African Americans use faith in religion to organize and galvanize people, there are more and more people seeing religion as part of the past.
 Sikivu Hutchinson believes that it is important to offer support structures for people leaving religion.
-Mercedes Diane Griffin thinks the atheist community should be more understanding and more "visible in communities of color."
+Mercedes Diane Griffin Forbes, former Managing Director of the Institute for Humanist Studies, thinks the atheist community should be more understanding and more "visible in communities of color."
 In 2010, Jamila Bey called for black atheists to be proud of their atheism or agnosticism.